darklife/darkriscv/README.md

 that the final performance decreases from 75MIPS to 50MIPS.

-For my surprise, after lots of years working only with big-endian architectures, I found that the risc-v is a little-endian architecture!
+For my surprise, after lots of years working only with big-endian architectures, I found that the RISC-V is a little-endian architecture!
 I am not sure the implementation is correct, but it appears to be working without problems!

-Additional performance results (synthesis estimatives onlly) for other xilinx devices available in the ISE:
+Additional performance results (synthesis only) for other Xilinx devices available in the ISE:

-- spartan-3e:	47MHz
+- Spartan-3e:	47MHz
-- spartan-6: 	75MHz
+- Spartan-6: 	75MHz
-- artix-7: 	133MHz
+- Artix-7: 	133MHz
-- virtex-6: 	137MHz
+- Virtex-6: 	137MHz
-- kintex-7: 	167MHz
+- Kintex-7: 	167MHz

-Just for curiosity, the spartan-3e model 100 costs 12 usd (octopart) and the *darkriscv* uses 86% of the FPGA capacity.
+Just for curiosity, the spartan-3e model 100 costs 12$ (octopart.com) and the
+*darkriscv* uses 86% of the FPGA capacity.

 ## Development Tools (gcc)

-About the compiler, I am working with the experimental gcc 9.0.0 for riscv (no patches or updates are required for the *darkriscv*, as long the gcc appears to no use some missing features).
-Although is possible use the compiler set available in the oficial risc-v site, our colleagues from lowRISC pointed a more clever way to build the toolchain:
+About the compiler, I am working with the experimental gcc 9.0.0 for RISC-V (no patches or updates are required for the *darkriscv*, as long the gcc appears to no use some missing features).
+Although is possible use the compiler set available in the oficial RISC-V site, our colleagues from lowRISC pointed a more clever way to build the toolchain:

 https://www.lowrisc.org/blog/2017/09/building-upstream-risc-v-gccbinutilsnewlib-the-quick-and-dirty-way/

-Finally, as long the *darkriscv* is not yet fully tested, sometimes is a very good idea compare the code execution with another stable reference and I am working with the excelent project *picorv32*:
+Finally, as long the *darkriscv* is not yet fully tested, sometimes is a very good idea compare the code execution with another stable reference and I am working with the project *picorv32*:

 https://github.com/cliffordwolf/picorv32

-Maybe the most complex issue is the memmory design.
-Of course, it is a gcc issue and it is not even a problem, in fact, is the way that the software guyz works when linking the code and data!
-As long the early version of *darkriscv* does not include support for a unified code and data memmory, the ROM and RAM must be loaded with the same code generated by the gcc, which is sometimes confusing to make work.
+Maybe the most complex issue is the memory design.
+Of course, it is a gcc issue and it is not even a problem, in fact, is the way that the software guys works when linking the code and data!
+As long the early version of *darkriscv* does not include support for a unified code and data memory, the ROM and RAM must be loaded with the same code generated by the gcc, which is sometimes confusing to make work.